 Be the Change is a student-run organization focused on connecting business with community service and sustainability.
 The club's activities and goals align with the United Nations Sustainable Development Goals.
 The club originated from the George Mason School of Business program called Impact Fellows, and Be the Change is now expanding to students who are interested in becoming sustainable business leaders!
 Be the Change has participated in environmental clean-up efforts around Mason with Student Government.
 They also assist women's shelters through clothing donations and are looking to expand into upcycling and other creative mediums to assist with gender inequality and environmental sustainability!

 Collegiate DECA is a professional business organization that helps emerging leaders and entrepreneurs in the field of hospitality, marketing, finance, accounting, technology, and management.
 Our members become academically prepared, community oriented, professionally responsible, experienced leaders through the use of our scholastic program, conferences, business competitions and social events.
-For more information, see www.facebook.com/gmudeca
+Visit our Facebook page for more information.

-GMU's Financial Planning Association Student Chapter gives students interested in being a CFP or wealth manager, opportunities to connect one on one with professional financial planners in the DC/NOVA area through numerous talks and gatherings.
+Mason’s Financial Planning Association Student Chapter gives students interested in being a certified financial planner or wealth manager opportunities to connect one on one with professional financial planners in the D.C./Northern Virginia area through numerous talks and gatherings.
 Membership in the student association is a great way to augment one's learning in the classroom and develop professionally with local leaders in the space.

 We are the George Mason University chapter of Future Business Leaders of America-Phi Beta Lambda, Inc. (FBLA-PBL), the premier student business organization in the world.
 Each year, FBLA-PBL helps over 230,000 members prepare for careers in business and business-related fields.
 FBLA-PBL is the largest student-run organization in the United States of America and one of the largest business-related organizations in the world.
 It is also one of the top 10 organizations listed by the U.S. Department of Education.